PhD Candidate in Political Science

 BS, Criminal Justice, Northeastern University

-Research Interests: Mixed-methods analysis of international security and global governance topics, including: interstate warfare, international law, great power conflicts, grand strategy, global and regional intergovernmental organizations, and cybersecurity.
+Research Interests: Mixed-methods analysis of international security and global governance topics, including: interstate war, international law, great power conflicts, global and regional intergovernmental organizations, lethal autonomous weapons, and cybersecurity.

 More Student Paths

 - Charles chose to attend Northeastern because he was intrigued by the signature co-op program and wanted a curriculum that combined real-world experience without compromising thorough academic rigor.